romainguy/combo-breaker/README.md

 }
 ```

-Using the extension `Bitmap.toContour` provided by this library, a shape can be extracted from a
+Using the extension `Bitmap.toPath` provided by this library, a shape can be extracted from a
 bitmap and used as the flow shape for the desired child:

 ![Flow around non-rectangular shapes](art/screenshot_arbitrary_shapes.png)